Quick Summary

 - Luggage requirements: Travellers heading to the airport often carry more luggage.
 Extra suitcases may require upgrading from a saloon to an estate or MPV, which impacts the total fare.

-- Meet & greet service (for return journeys): If you’re travelling from Luton back to Birmingham, a meet-and-greet service at arrivals—where your driver waits with a name board—is typically included, adding convenience and value to your booking.
+- Meet & greet service (for return journeys): If you're travelling from Luton back to Birmingham, a meet-and-greet service at arrivals — where your driver waits with a name board — is typically included, adding convenience and value to your booking, with 30 minutes complimentary waiting time from actual landing.

 Tip: Always pre-book your Birmingham to Luton taxi in advance.
 Not only does this guarantee availability, but it also locks in a fixed price, helping you avoid last-minute costs and ensuring a smoother, stress-free journey.